-- (1) The powers conferred on the Court by Article 16 are exercisable where - (a) the Court has made a confiscation order; - (b) proceedings have been instituted in Jersey against the defendant for an offence specified in Schedule 1 or an application has been made by the Attorney General in respect of the defendant under any of Articles 9, 12, 13, 14 and 19 and - - (i) the proceedings have not, or the application has not, been concluded, and - (ii) the Court is satisfied that there is reasonable cause to believe - (A) in the case of an application under Article 14 or 19, that the Court will be satisfied as mentioned in Article 14(3) or (as the case may be) Article 19(2), or - (B) in any other case, that the defendant has benefited from the offence; or - (c) the Court is satisfied - (i) that proceedings are to be instituted in Jersey against a person for an offence specified in Schedule 1, or that an application of a kind mentioned in sub-paragraph (b) of this paragraph is to be made against the defendant, and - (ii) as to the matters mentioned in clause (ii) of that sub-paragraph. - (1A) The powers conferred on the Court by Article 16 are also exercisable where - - (a) a criminal investigation has been started in Jersey in respect of alleged criminal conduct; and - (b) the Court is satisfied that there is reasonable cause to believe that the alleged offender has benefited from the criminal conduct.15
+- (1) The powers conferred on the Court by Article 16 are exercisable where - (a) the Court has made a confiscation order or an instrumentalities forfeiture order; - (b) proceedings have been instituted in Jersey against the defendant for an offence specified in Schedule 1 or an application has been made by the Attorney General in respect of the defendant under any of Articles 9, 12, 13, 14, 19 and 28B and - (i) the proceedings have not, or the application has not, been concluded, and - (ii) the Court is satisfied that there is reasonable cause to believe - (A) in the case of an application under Article 14 or 19, that the Court will be satisfied as mentioned in Article 14(3) or (as the case may be) Article 19(2), - (AA) in the case of an application under Article 28B, that the Court may make or vary an instrumentalities forfeiture order, or

-- (2) For the purposes of Article 16, at any time when those powers are exercisable before proceedings have been instituted - (a) references in this Part to the defendant shall be construed as references to the person to whom paragraph (1)(c) of this Article refers; - (b) references in this Part to realisable property shall be construed as if, immediately before that time, proceedings had been instituted against the person to whom paragraph (1)(c) of this Article refers for an offence specified in Schedule 1. - (3) Where the Court has made an order under Article 16 by virtue of paragraph (1)(c) of this Article, in relation to proposed proceedings for an offence specified in Schedule 1, the Court shall discharge the order if the proceedings have not been instituted within such time as the Court considers reasonable. - (4) Where the Court has made an order under Article 16 in relation to a proposed application by virtue of paragraph (1)(c) of this Article, the Court shall discharge the order if the application is not made within such time as the Court considers reasonable. - (5) The Court shall not exercise its powers under Article 16, by virtue of paragraphs (1)(a) and (b) or (1A) of this Article, if it is satisfied that - (a) there has been undue delay in commencing proceedings or, as the case may be, continuing the proceedings or application in question; or - (b) the Attorney General does not intend to proceed.16
+- (B) in any other case, that the defendant has benefited from the offence; or - (c) the Court is satisfied - (i) that proceedings are to be instituted in Jersey against a person for an offence specified in Schedule 1, or that an application of a kind mentioned in sub-paragraph (b) of this paragraph is to be made against the defendant, and - (ii) as to the matters mentioned in clause (ii) of that sub-paragraph. - (1A) The powers conferred on the Court by Article 16 are also exercisable where - (a) a criminal investigation has been started in Jersey in respect of alleged criminal conduct; and - (b) the Court is satisfied that there is reasonable cause to believe that the alleged offender has benefited from the criminal conduct; - (c) the Court is satisfied that there is reasonable cause to believe that property was used in or intended to be used in the alleged criminal conduct or in any predicate conduct that occurred in Jersey. - (2) For the purposes of Article 16, at any time when those powers are exercisable before proceedings have been instituted - (a) references in this Part to the defendant shall be construed as references to the person to whom paragraph (1)(c) of this Article refers; - (b) references in this Part to realisable property shall be construed as if, immediately before that time, proceedings had been instituted against the person to whom paragraph (1)(c) of this Article refers for an offence specified in Schedule 1. - (3) Where the Court has made an order under Article 16 by virtue of paragraph (1)(c) of this Article, in relation to proposed proceedings for an offence specified in Schedule 1, the Court shall discharge the order if the proceedings have not been instituted within such time as the Court considers reasonable. - (4) Where the Court has made an order under Article 16 in relation to a proposed application by virtue of paragraph (1)(c) of this Article, the Court shall discharge the order if the application is not made within such time as the Court considers reasonable. - (5) The Court shall not exercise its powers under Article 16, by virtue of paragraphs (1)(a) and (b) or (1A) of this Article, if it is satisfied that - (a) there has been undue delay in commencing proceedings or, as the case may be, continuing the proceedings or application in question; or - (b) the Attorney General does not intend to proceed.